KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#5/DAY-#5.md

 # Day-#5: Introduction to Digital Forensics

 ## Objective:
-The objective of this task is to help students acquire a Linux memory dump using KVML for forensic analysis.
-By completing this task, students will learn how to capture live memory from an Ubuntu machine and transfer it to another system for further forensic investigation.
+The objective of this task was to acquire a Linux memory dump using KVML for forensic analysis.
+I captured live memory from an Ubuntu machine and transferred it to another system for further forensic investigation.

 ## What is Digital Forensics?
 **Digital Forensics** is the science of identifying, preserving, analyzing, and presenting digital evidence in a legally acceptable manner.
 It involves recovering and examining data from digital devices like computers, servers, networks, and mobile devices — especially after a security breach or criminal incident.